Yarroudh/segment-lidar/paper/paper.md

 # Summary

-`SamLidar` is a Python package for automatic unsupervised segmentation of aerial LiDAR data.
+`Segment-Lidar` is a Python package for automatic unsupervised segmentation of aerial LiDAR data.
 It proposes an image-based approach for segmenting aerial point clouds using `Segment-Anthing Model (SAM)` package from [Meta AI](https://github.com/facebookresearch). (to complete by justifying why do we need unsupervised segmentation and how SAM is powerful)

-The API for `segment-lidar` provides functions and classes to define the segmentation model and its parameters, and also to handle transformation of 3D point clouds into images. `segment-lidar` also relies on other packages that make use of `SAM` for instance segmentation of images.
-This includes the `segment-geospatial` package from [Open Geospatial Solutions](https://github.com/opengeos) for segmenting geospatial data and the `Grounded-SAM` package from [The International Digital Economy Academy Research (IDEA-Research)](https://github.com/IDEA-Research) that combines `SAM` with `GroundingDINO` to detect and segment anything with text prompts.
+The `Segment-Lidar` API provides functions and classes to define the segmentation model and its parameters, and also to handle transformation of 3D point clouds into images.
+The packages also relies on other dependencies that make use of `SAM` for instance segmentation of images.
+This includes the `Segment-Geospatial` package from [Open Geospatial Solutions](https://github.com/opengeos) for segmenting geospatial data and the `Grounded-SAM` package from [The International Digital Economy Academy Research (IDEA-Research)](https://github.com/IDEA-Research) that combines `SAM` with `GroundingDINO` to detect and segment anything with text prompts.
 The `GroundingDINO` package was introduced by IDEA-Research as an implementation of the paper "Grounding DINO: Marrying DINO with Grounded Pre-Training for Open-Set Object Detection".

-For optimization purposes, `segment-lidar` enables using `Fast Segment Anything Model (FastSAM)` as an alternative to `SAM` original API.
+For optimization purposes, `SamLidar` enables using `Fast Segment Anything Model (FastSAM)` as an alternative to `SAM` original API.
 The `FastSAM` is a Convolutional Neural Network (CNN) `SAM` that was trained using only 2% of the `SA-1B` dataset published by `SAM` authors.
 It achieves comparable performance at 50x higher run-time speed.

 # Statement of need

 The swift advancement of data acquisition technologies like LiDAR sensors and depth cameras has led to the widespread use of 3D point cloud data, which, in turn, has started a growing interest among researchers in the field of 3D scene comprehension.
 However, the comprehension of such unstructured, disordered and spare point clouds yields technical challenges [@su:2022].

 Recently, due the effective use of deep learning models in computer vision applications, many works focused on developing image segmentation approaches using deep learning models [@shevrin:2020].

+Another advantage of image segmentation models is that they require less computational and data resources for finetuning in order to obtain competitive performance on downstream tasks [@chenfeng:2021].

+@kirillov:2023 introduced the Segment-Anything project as a new task, model, and dataset for image segmentation.

 # Overview of the method